jeff-cardwell/adug_from_scratch_build/README.md

     In cany case, it might help and it won't hurt.

-6. Add calls to the `scaffold` plugin after `composer update` is invoked and after `composer install` is invoked.
-This was inspired by [acquia/lightning-project](https://github.com/acquia/lightning-project/blob/8.x/composer.json) and [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project/blob/8.x/composer.json) `.json` files. (this item should be added using a text editor)
+6. Add call to the `scaffold` plugin. (this item should be added using a text editor)

+    This script can be invoked by using `composer drupal-scaffold` in the root directory (where this composer.json file is found).
     ```json
         "scripts": {
-            "post-install-cmd": [
-                "DrupalComposer\\DrupalScaffold\\Plugin::scaffold"
-            ],
-            "post-update-cmd": [
-                "DrupalComposer\\DrupalScaffold\\Plugin::scaffold"
+            "drupal-scaffold": "DrupalComposer\\DrupalScaffold\\Plugin::scaffold"
-            ]
         }
     ```

-    -- Note the location of the commas when all of these code snippets are copied into your file -- Also, add the -vvv flag to `composer update` or `composer install` view a very verbose output, including which scaffolding files are being downloaded (look for them towards the end of the output)
+    -- Note the location of the commas when code snippets are copied into your `composer.json` file -- Also, add the -vvv flag to `composer drupal-scaffold` to view a very verbose output, including which scaffolding files are being downloaded

     ### Now, your composer.json file should look something like this: